dotnet/csharpstandard/standard/expressions.md

 }
 ```

 Here, a compiler-generated class is created for each block in which locals are captured such that the locals in the different blocks can have independent lifetimes.
-An instance of `__Locals2`, the compiler generated class for the inner block, contains the local variable `z` and a field that references an instance of `__Locals1`.
-An instance of `__Locals1`, the compiler generated class for the outer block, contains the local variable `y` and a field that references `this` of the enclosing function member.
+An instance of `__Locals2`, the compiler-generated class for the inner block, contains the local variable `z` and a field that references an instance of `__Locals1`.
+An instance of `__Locals1`, the compiler-generated class for the outer block, contains the local variable `y` and a field that references `this` of the enclosing function member.
 With these data structures, it is possible to reach all captured outer variables through an instance of `__Local2`, and the code of the anonymous function can thus be implemented as an instance method of that class.

 <!-- Example: {template:"standalone-lib", name:"AnonFunctionImplementationExample8", ignoredWarnings:["CS0649"]} -->
 ```csharp